Mazen-Z/JavaFX-Shape-Visualization-and-Database-Management-Project/README.md

 ## **Getting Started**
 ### Prerequisites
-Java Development Kit (JDK) 8 or later
+1. Java Development Kit (JDK) 8 or later.
-MySQL Database
+2. MySQL Database.

 ## Setup
 1. Clone the repository to your local machine: